aniasobo/dev-pills/misc/markdown-cheatsheet.md

 + good code
 ```

+Another way to make a code block in Markdown is to indent every line of the
+block by at least 4 spaces or 1 tab.

+This is a normal paragraph:

+    This is a code block.

+Here is an example of AppleScript:

+    tell application "Foo"
+        beep
+    end tell

+A code block continues until it reaches a line that is not indented
+(or the end of the article).

 > this is a blockquote
 >
 > > OMG a nested blockquote!
 > > and back to what I was just quoting

+Blockquotes can contain other Markdown elements, including headers, lists,
+and code blocks:

+> ## Header in a quote can you believe that shit
+>
+> 1. Firstly
+> 2. Lastly
+>
+> Here's some code wow:
+>
+>     return shell_exec("echo $input | $markdown_script");

 ~strikethrough~
 ~~another way to strikethrough with two tildes~~